 Holland gained notoriety for her involvement in Obergefell v.
 Hodges, the landmark civil rights case in which the fundamental right to marry was guaranteed to same-sex couples.
 Holland was a member of the Tennessee plaintiffs’ legal team in Tanco v.
 Haslam, which was combined at the U.S. Supreme Court as Obergefell.

 Yvette H. Kirk, graduated from American University in Washington, DC (2010) and the University of Memphis Cecil C. Humphreys School of Law (2013).
 She is licensed to practice law in the U.S. District Court for Western Tennessee, Supreme Court of Tennessee, and U.S. 6th Circuit Court of Appeals.
 She joined Holland & Associates, PC in 2013.
 She is a member of the Memphis Bar Association and Tennessee Bar Association.
-She currently sits on the MBA’s Wellness Committee, and authors articles and presents on attorney health and wellness.
+She currently sits as secretary on the MBA’s Wellness Committee, and authors articles and presents on attorney health and wellness.